 Where: 3241 Point Grey Road

-As Vancouver’s only nude beach, this spot provides unobstructed views of the ocean, with a couple of islands here and there for good measure.
-It’s also the only place where you can get a picture of a full moon during the day.
-Wink wink.
-Plus, those stairs can be your exercise for the day.
+As Vancouver’s only nude beach, this spot provides unobstructed views of the ocean (among other things).
+Plus, those stairs can be your exercise for the day!

 Don’t get us wrong, you’re pretty much guaranteed the best views from any point at False Creek.
 If you want to get a more comprehensive view of the skyline, water, trees, and happy off-leash dogs running around, then you’ll definitely want to check out the views above Charleson Park.